progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--The last thing to keep in mind is the commit message.
 Getting in the habit of creating quality commit messages makes using and collaborating with Git a lot easier.
 As a general rule, your messages should start with a single line that’s no more than about 50 characters and that describes the changeset concisely, followed by a blank line, followed by a more detailed explanation.
 The Git project requires that the more detailed explanation include your motivation for the change and contrast its implementation with previous behavior — this is a good guideline to follow.
 It’s also a good idea to use the imperative present tense in these messages.
 In other words, use commands.
 Instead of "I added tests for" or "Adding tests for," use "Add tests for."
 Here is a template originally written by Tim Pope at tpope.net:-->

-Ein weitere Sache, der Du ein bißchen Aufmerksamkeit schenken solltest, ist die Commit Meldung selbst.
+Ein weitere Sache, der Du ein bisschen Aufmerksamkeit schenken solltest, ist die Commit Meldung selbst.
 Wenn man sich angewöhnt, aussagekräftige und hochwertige Commit Meldungen zu schreiben, macht man sich selbst und anderen das Leben erheblich einfacher.
 Im allgemeinen sollte eine Commit Meldung mit einer einzelnen Zeile anfangen, die nicht länger als 50 Zeichen sein sollte.
 Dann sollte eine leere Zeile folgen und schließlich eine ausführlichere Beschreibung der Änderungen.

 	Short (50 chars or less) summary of changes